 Deep retrofit of a 1960s detached house in Harpenden and the addition of a small rear extension.

-This project is aiming to meet the EnerPHit Plus (Passivhaus) retrofit criteria as well as going ‘gas free’ by using an air source heat pump and harnessing renewable energy with an entire roof pitch dedicated to solar pv.
+This project meets the EnerPHit Plus (Passivhaus) retrofit criteria as well as going ‘gas free’ by using an air source heat pump and harnessing renewable energy with an entire roof pitch dedicated to solar pv.

-The existing brickwork walls will be externally insulated using wood fibreboard which will be finished with a painted lime render and the curtain walls will be removed and replaced with new highly insulated timber I beam walls with cellulose insulation and clad in western red cedar or grey tiles to match the rear roof slope.
-The rear single storey extension will also be constructed in this way and finished with either render or timber cladding.
-The existing ground floor is also being removed and replaced with a new highly insulated slab with underfloor heating.
+The existing brickwork walls have been externally insulated using wood fibreboard finished with a painted render and timber cladding.
+The curtain walls were removed and replaced with new highly insulated timber I beam walls with cellulose insulation and clad in western red cedar or grey tiles to match the rear roof slope.
+The rear single storey extension was also constructed in this way and finished with either render or timber cladding.
+The existing ground floor was removed and replaced with a new highly insulated slab with underfloor heating.

 The dwellings are to be constructed from prefabricated timber frame panels which are insulated using cellulose insulation.
 The southern and western roof slopes will use solar panels as the roof finish.
 This will further reduce the energy demands of the houses and supplement the hot water requirements, the rest of which will be provided by air source heat pumps.
 The walls are to be finished in a mixture of lime render and locally sourced western red cedar cladding which provides a sustainable and breathable construction solution.

 All three properties make the most of the natural light available on the site through the clerestory windows and having tall strip windows and voids through the floor plates, ensuring that as much light as possible reaches into the middle of the ground floor, providing an excellent internal environment for the inhabitants, which, when coupled with the MVHR ventilation system will create a very healthy living environment, free from pollutants and allergens.